 |ATM fees||Fees to use an ATM outside your bank’s network||Usually $2–$3.50||Stick to using your bank’s ATMs, or get cashback at retail stores when using your debit card.|

 |Lost card||If you need a replacement debit card (or want to get one for an employee), you’ll likely have to pay for it.||Anywhere from $5–$25 depending on your bank and how quickly you need the card.||The best way to avoid this is to keep track of your debit card at all times.|

 |Wire transfer fees||A fee banks charge to send or receive payment via wire transfer||Usually $25–$30 for transfers within the U.S. and $45–$50 for transfers going outside the U.S. To receive a wire, you might be charged $15.||Nonbank providers typically charge fewer fees for wire transfers.|

 |Inactivity fees||If you don’t use your account at all for 6 months or longer, your bank may charge a fee for each month of inactivity.||Usually between $5–$20 per month||Make consistent transactions.|

 How can you avoid fees related to your account?

 As you can see in the table above, there are ways to avoid nearly all of the different fees that banks charge business owners.
-These fee waivers are extremely helpful, but we’re willing to bet that you’d rather spend your time on revenue-generating business activities than trying to dodge account fees by tracking minimum daily balances and monthly transaction limits.
+These fee waivers are extremely helpful, but we’re willing to bet that you’d rather spend your time on growing your business and revenue and not trying to dodge account fees by tracking minimum daily balances and monthly transaction limits.